State / Territory Benefits - Washington

 The fee will be changing on January 1, 2015:

 - Until December 31, 2014, fee is $10.

 - After January 1, 2015, fee is $15.

 Eligibility: Provide copy of DD214 if a Veteran and copy of the orders awarding a campaign ribbon.

-Former Prisoners of War: A qualified prisoner of war may receive an exemption from license fees on one vehicle each year.
+Former Prisoners of War Plate: A qualified Prisoner of War may receive an exemption from license fees on one vehicle each year.
 Special plates are available with a permanent registration to qualified recipients.

-- Have received an honorable discharge - or received a discharge for physical reasons with an honorable record.
+- Received an honorable discharge or discharged for physical reasons with an honorable record, or

-- Have been captured or incarcerated for more than 29 days by an enemy of the United States during a period of war with the United States
+- Were captured or incarcerated for 29 or more days during a war with an enemy of the United States, or

 Eligibility: To qualify for these special plates, applicants must: